 Since leaving traditional school in the dust, I have written for The Mighty and xoJane about my experience with mental illness.
 Commenters often nod in appreciation and understand my thoughts all too well.
 I have adopted the role of “mental health advocate,” and it’s one of the most fulfilling things I’ve done in my short life.
 It takes all of the psychological grime and makes it art.
 There’s nothing more exciting and rewarding than that for me.
 I’m going to start taking online classes towards an English degree this fall, and I intend to continue growing my writing career and doing my best to connect with people who have no one who understands the crushing pain wrought by their psychological ailments.

 These nine hundred-odd words do not contain even a large percentage of my full story.
 But the moral of this tale is more important than the infinite scenes I have left out: there is value underneath all the dirt.
 I am here with a steady heartbeat and hundreds of ideas waiting to be released into the wild.

 Despite all of the pain that mental illness has sown in my life, it has deepened my empathy and made me the compassionate, understanding person I am today with millions of moments in my arsenal that I can write about to help other people in a similar situation.
 To trade even a smidgeon of it could easily mean deleting dozens of documents off the face of the earth.
 More importantly, it would mean that a handful of people might not have felt that kindred spirit they found when they read my work.
 And it is because of this that I wouldn’t give up my skirmishes.
 Not for the world.

 By: Mary Sakula, AiT Contributor

 ATTENTION!
 Are you currently a college student and passionate about reducing the stigma of mental health?
-We’re opening our Summer program soon!
+We’re opening our Fall program soon!
 Apply here: http://anxietyinteens.org/write-for-us/